ledea-67/lc-reading-series-archive/DESIGN.md

 ## Concept

-"The Archive" treats the Lewis & Clark Reading Series website not as a typical website but as a **preserved collection**—a cabinet of literary voices.
+"The Archive" treats the Lewis & Clark College Reading Series website not as a typical website but as a **preserved collection**—a cabinet of literary voices.
 The design draws inspiration from rare books rooms, letterpress printing, and literary archives.
 Visitors should feel they've entered a space of quiet significance where words are sacred objects and each name carries weight.

 ---